Submission Requirements Overview

 - CEPs with more substantial experience in the micro-credential area: Relevant annotated materials

-- and submit a brief essay assessing your critical commitments to community engagement and your desired future directions for professional development.
+- Submit a brief essay assessing your critical commitments to community engagement, your perceived areas of strength, and areas in which you would like to grow professional

 Detailed Submission Requirements